Multicultural Center (MCC)

 This course is designed specifically to meet the needs of F-1 visa students.
 Its content includes information about NJCU and American education generally.
 Issues of culture shock, learning styles, and perception are treated in an effort to understand the experiences students undergo in this new multicultural society.
 Budgeting techniques for both time and money are analyzed.
 The latest immigration and naturalization laws are discussed.
 This course also explores the ways in which students can earn credits, e.g., credit by examination, and the ways in which students can earn or save money.

-This class provides students with the understanding of cultural differences and critical skills necessary to become successful members of a multicultural society.
-It prepares students to express their ideas clearly and argue in a civil manner while collaborating with diverse teams.
+Students explore history and causes of a number of issues that are contentious in our contemporary diverse society.
+The course prepares students to express their ideas clearly and argue in a civil manner while collaborating with diverse teams.

 MCC 400 General Linguistics & Multicultural Education (3 Credits)

 This course analyzes scientifically the nature of language and its component parts.
 The major contemporary theories of language are examined, including structural linguistics and transformational generative grammar.
 Language families, language change, and the sociology and psychology language are also examined.

 MCC 401 Legal Interpreting I (3 Credits)

 Course develops the skills necessary to function as a legal interpreter.
 Consecutive and simultaneous modes of interpretation are covered.